mdtraj/mdtraj/docs/atom_selection.rst

     top.select("protein and (backbone or resname ALA)")

-These queries return a numpy array of integers containing the indices of the matching residues.
+These queries return a numpy array of integers containing the indices of the matching atoms.
 Equivalent python code for every selection expression can be generated using ``Topology.select_expression``. ::

     >>> top.select_expression("water and name O")